Creating a new Internal Communication

 The type of Tile you want to create for this Internal Communication.
 Select the picklist and choose from:

 • Image Click Through: displays an image in the tile that links to an external URL.
-Image Click Through tiles do not have a detail page.
+Image Click Through tiles don’t have a detail page

-• YouTube: enables you to you to embed a YouTube video in the tile.
+• YouTube: lets you embed a YouTube video in the tile.

-• Video: enables you to embed a video in the tile by including a direct link to the video URL.
+• Video: lets you embed a video in the tile by including a direct link to the video URL

-• Twitter: enables you to embed an X (formerly Twitter) feed in the tile by including the feed ID.
+• Twitter: lets you embed an X (formerly Twitter) feed in the tile by including the feed ID

 • External Link: displays the link you enter as an icon within the external links component on the WX homepage.
-Unlike other Internal Communications tiles, this tile type does not appear separately on the homepage.
-External Links do not have a detail page.
+Unlike other Internal Communications tiles, this tile type doesn’t appear separately on the homepage.
+External Links don’t have a detail page

-If the picklist does not display the full set of values, you can add them.
+If the picklist doesn't display the full set of values, you can add them.
 In summary:

-3. In the list of Custom Fields & Relationships select the Tile Type Field Label.
+2. From the sidebar, select Fields & Relationships and then select the Tile Type Field Label.

 External Website Url

-For Image Click Through tiles, the URL is used as a hyperlink on the embedded image.
+For Image Click Through tiles, the system uses the URL as a hyperlink on the embedded image.

-For External Link tiles, the link is displayed using your selected icon in the external links component of the WX homepage.
+For External Link tiles, the link displays using your selected icon in the external links component of the WX homepage.

 https://www.example.com

 Website URLs are subject to your organization's access policy.
-Ensure your intended target audience is authorized to access the site you want to use.
+Ensure you've authorized your intended target audience to access the site you want to use.

 Video Url